Skip to main content

 JS

-After you have updated your Query, go back to your Confluence page and execute it once more, to see what’s changed.
+After you have updated your Query, go back to your Confluence page and reload your page, to see what’s changed.
 Your table should now look like this:

 Ah, much better!
 Our table now displays exactly the columns we want.
 But how about if we want to change something about the layout and style in which the data is being displayed?
 If you’ve read “The PocketQuery Entities“ you probably know what comes next.